mausio/EFA/README.md

 # EFA
-Elektronische-Fahrplan-Auskunft as an Progressive Web App using React and the TRIAS-API for the DACH-Regions
+Elektronische-Fahrplan-Auskunft as a Progressive Web App using React and the TRIAS-API for the DACH-Regions

 ## Status